cpraveen/numa/bisect.md

 grid(True)
 ```

-It looks like there are double roots which bisection method cannot compute such roots since the function value does not change around the root !!!
+It looks like there are double roots; bisection method cannot compute such roots since the function value does not change around the root !!!

 **Third function**